-Emergency shortage of electricity, water, food and fuel is a real possibility.
+Emergency shortages of electricity, water, food and fuel are a real possibility.
 Not only are they common in other parts of the world, but they happen in North America, too.
 Are you prepared to get your family through a shortage?

 Table of Contents

 - How to Prepare for a Fuel Shortage

 - How to Prepare for a Food Shortage